MfgOpen/.github/profile/README.md

 :computer: **Providing open-source alternatives for key, fundamental digital technologies for engineering and manufacturing.**

+:classical_building: **Develop freely-accessible, open technical standards that compete with International Organization for Standardization (ISO) standards.**

 :handshake: **Supporting other professional engineering organizations and open-source efforts that overlap with our mission.**

+## Code of Conduct

+ManufacturingOpen sees value in everyone and we hope to build a welcoming community to contribute, share and grow.

+Please review our current [Code of Conduct](https://github.com/MfgOpen/code-of-conduct).